GlimmerDev/YewMiiTools/README.md

 At the moment, there's still a few steps, but I plan to combine some of these steps to make it even easier.
 Also, I think I might be incorrectly converting the eye and eyebrow rotation values-- they don't seem to just directly copy over?
 If anyone can tell me how to convert them properly, please let me know.

+**There are some cosmetic values that can crash the game due to not existing in BotW.
+I plan to account for this eventually, but if this occurs, try removing glasses, makeup, etc.**

 ## Usage
 1. Place desired NPC .sbactorpack file(s) from extracted game files into the same folder as the tool.
 These can be found in /romfs/Actor/Pack/, see here for NPC names: https://gbatemp.net/threads/botw-item-names-for-pandaonsmacks-trainer.463959/
 2. Place your 3DS/WiiU format .mii file(s) into the same folder as the tool.